Mathématique: Chapter 57

 Mitchell glanced at him.
 “Lose him?”

-“He’s getting backed into some kind of corner I can’t map,” Young said.
+“He’s getting backed into a corner I can’t map,” Young said.
 “We need to figure out how to help him, Cam.
 More than we are.”

 Young nodded.

-They rounded the door to the control room, to cluster behind Carter, who was sitting at one of the central workstations, her fingers flying over the keyboard.
+They rounded the door to the control room and clustered behind Carter, who sat at one of the central workstations, her fingers flying over the keyboard.
 Landry stood at her shoulder, frowning down at her workstation.

 “We transmitted something,” she said tightly.
-“It was very short. and while the matter transit queuing protocol between us and Atlantis takes thirty minutes to account for buffer safety protocols; EM radiation is almost instantaneous through the linked series of gates.
+“It was very short.
+And, while the matter transit queuing protocol between us and Atlantis takes thirty minutes, EM radiation passes nearly instantaneously through the linked series of gates.
 So, whatever it was?
 It’s already there.
-Also?
 It was heavily encrypted.
 Not a great sign.”

 “How did it get into our system?”
 Landry growled.